oicr-gsi/shesmu/guided-meditations.md

      "Peer in the file system!"
      Form
-       Entry text owner Label "What user are you interested in?"
+       owner = Text Label "What user are you interested in?"
      Then
        Fetch
-         Olive
+         files = Olive
-           Let owner = owner
-           unix_file
+           Input unix_file
-             Where user == shesmu::simulated::owner Let file, size To files
+             Where user == owner Let file, size
        Then
          Repeat {; file,  size} In files:
            Begin Bold "{file}" " ({size}) " End